tufts-nolop/prusa-printer-manager/README.md

 - ~~Add staff dashboard to display all the printer analytics~~
 - PrintGuard integration to automatically stop bad/failed prints
 - Reporting issues with the printer
-- Whatever else anyone wants to see in this thing